GrantExec, a Euna Solutions® company

 Expert Tips

-Ensure strong alignment between needs assessment and proposed activities; provide detailed and realistic budget justification; clearly define measurable outputs such as number trained and plans developed; demonstrate compliance with all federal requirements
+Ensure strong alignment with HAZMAT planning and training needs; provide detailed budget justification; clearly define measurable outcomes and training impacts; ensure compliance with all federal requirements

 Key Dates